The Smart Set: Legacy and influence

 In 1934, nearly half a decade after the publication's dissolution, some of the best pieces from the magazine's heyday were collected in The Smart Set Anthology, published by Reynal & Hitchcock.
 That same year, critic Louis Kronenberger hailed the magazine in The New York Times Book Review as one of the greatest literary publications due to its influence over American culture during its brief existence:

+In 1944, Grayson Publishing published a 840-page hardcover anthology of magazine's articles, titled The Bachelor's Companion: A Smart Set Collection, edited by Burton Rascoe and Groff Conklin.
+On the inside copyright page of this 1944 book is printed that the book was originally published and copyrighted by Reynal & Hitchcock in 1934.

 In 2007, Drexel University launched an online cultural journal titled The Smart Set.
 Drexel's journal shares some ideals with the original Smart Set and lists Owen Hatteras, a pen name used by H. L. Mencken and George Jean Nathan of the original journal, on its masthead, but its connection to Mencken and Nathan's magazine is unofficial.